The look he gave me was pure disgust. “Do you expect to put THAT,” he spat, pointing to my wheelchair, “Into MY car?”

 I tried again, explained that I just had a broken leg, I had no intention of croaking on him in the car, but he was adamant: He didn’t give rides to cripples.

 “Congratulations,” I finally said, “You are my very first horrible Lyft driver.
 Nobody has ever refused to carry me or my wheelchair.”

 “Then they should all be fired!”
 He drove off, leaving me stranded in front of the Best Buy.

 Gee, and the day had been going so well.
 I’d had a good day at work, gone to a birthday party for my boss, and bought a new phone to replace my dying Nexus 6p.
-Now I was fuming as I called a friend to give me a LIFT, not a Lyft.
+Now I was fuming as I called The Resident Carpenter to give me a LIFT, not a Lyft.

 I’ve probably had a hundred Lyft rides in the last few months; every one of them until now has been stellar.
 I’ve had drivers offer to take me grocery shopping, pray for me, stop off at the bakery to buy my bread, carry things into my house, wait with me for someone to show up and let me in…wonderful human beings, all.
 A Lyft driver in Salt Lake City cheerfully shoehorned me, my wheelchair, and my sister into a tiny Ford Fiesta and then offered to give us a driving tour of Salt Lake architecture.

 So I know it’s not Lyft.
 In fact, I called Lyft, explained what happened; they were appropriately appalled and promised to re-educate the driver ASAP.

 Hopefully with a baseball bat–ooops–did I say that?